git-afsantos/haros/README.md

 Needless to say, sometimes in robotics it is very hard (or very expensive) to properly test software, not to talk about possible risks.
 Hence the appeal of static analysis.

-There is a demo page of the HAROS visualizer available on [GitHub](https://git-afsantos.github.io/haros) and a (slightly outdated) demo video on [YouTube](https://www.youtube.com/watch?v=Y1JbzvaS3J4).
+There is a demo page of the HAROS visualizer available on [GitHub](https://git-afsantos.github.io/haros), a short video presentation of the current state of HAROS on [YouTube](https://www.youtube.com/watch?v=s_Zmch8xjzQ) and a (slightly outdated) demo video on [YouTube](https://www.youtube.com/watch?v=Y1JbzvaS3J4) as well.

 ## Current Status